variotry/knockout-decorator/README.md

 ## Usage

-Write as below on a html.
+Copy .js and d.ts inside dist directory in any directory and write as below on a html.

     <script src="path/knockout.js"></script>
     <script src="path/knockout-decorator.js"></script>